smroid/cedar-solve/docs/installation.rst

 installed under this name.
 In the latter case, use ``python3`` and ``pip3`` in place of ``python`` and ``pip`` in these instructions.

-Getting tetra3
+Getting Cedar-solve
 --------------
-tetra3 is not available on PyPI (the Python Package Index) yet.
+Cedar-solve is not available on PyPI (the Python Package Index) yet.
 Instead you need to provide a link to or download the GitHub source code.

 Use PIP to download and install